Albert A. List College of Jewish Studies

 SUMMER STUDY

 Many students choose to take courses during the summer to earn credits toward core and major requirements.
 All course choices must receive the approval of the dean or academic advisor.
-List College students are permitted a maximum of 12 total credits in any one summer.
+List College students are permitted a maximum of 15 total credits at JTS, Columbia, and/or Barnard in any one summer.

 Summer study for List College students is offered over three separate sessions.
 Summer Session I, often called “minimester,” offers intensive study, typically focused on biblical and rabbinic topics.
-Enrollment is determined by the List College dean’s office, and students who have just completed their senior year are not eligible for enrollment in Summer Session I. No single area of the List College core may be fulfilled through minimester classes.
+Enrollment is determined by the List College Dean’s Office, and students who have just completed their senior year are not eligible for enrollment in Summer Session I. No single area of the List College core may be fulfilled through minimester classes and no more than two minimester courses may be applied to the List College BA degree.
+Please note, Columbia and Barnard do NOT accept minimester courses for transfer credit.

 STUDY ABROAD